-- 1. A device for upgrading an existing meter by retrofit, the device comprising: - a) a first sensor configured to detect arrival of an object to a local external environment of the existing meter or departure of an object from the local external environment of the existing meter; - a second sensor configured to collect enforcement information pertaining to the local external environment of the existing meter; - c) a wireless radio configured to: - i) obtain an identifier from the existing meter, the identifier associated with a unique physical location; - ii) transmit the identifier to a remote server or to the existing meter to obtain configuration information; and - iii) transmit the enforcement information to one or more of: the existing meter, the remote server, and a handheld parking enforcement device; and - d) a power system supplying power to the first sensor, the second sensor, and the wireless radio, the power system comprising at least one rechargeable battery and a solar cell configured to recharge the at least one rechargeable battery; - wherein the device is configured to retrofit the existing meter by physically mounting to a pole supporting the existing meter to upgrade the existing meter without mechanically altering or replacing the existing meter. - 2.
-The device of claim 1, wherein the existing meter is a parking meter. - 3.
+- 1. A device for upgrading an existing meter by retrofit, the device comprising: - a) a first sensor configured to collect first information pertaining to a local external environment of the existing meter; - a second sensor configured to collect second information pertaining to the local external environment of the existing meter; - c) a wireless radio configured to: - i) obtain an identifier from the existing meter, the identifier associated with a unique physical location; - ii) transmit the identifier to a remote server or to the existing meter to obtain configuration information; and - iii) transmit the first information, the second information, or both the first information and the second information to one or more of: the existing meter, the remote server, and a handheld parking enforcement device; and - d) a power system configured to controllably supply power to the first sensor, the second sensor, and the wireless radio;

+wherein the device is configured to retrofit the existing meter 45 by physically mounting to a pole supporting the existing meter to upgrade the existing meter without mechanically altering or replacing the existing meter.

+- 2. The device of claim 1, wherein the existing meter is a parking meter. - 3.
 The device of claim 2, wherein the parking meter is a single space parking meter. - 4.
 The device of claim 2, wherein the parking meter is a multi-space parking meter. - 5.
-The device of claim 2, wherein the object is a vehicle, and wherein the enforcement information comprises one or more images of one or more parking spaces associated with the existing meter. - 6.
+The device of claim 2, wherein the second information comprises one or more images of one or more parking spaces associated with the existing meter. - 6.
 The device of claim 1, wherein the first sensor comprises: a camera, a radar, a time of flight sensor, a ranging sensor, a magnetic sensor, a magnetic-flux sensor, a capacitance sensor, a proximity sensor, an ultrasonic sensor, an infrared sensor, a microwave sensor, a RF sensor, or a combination thereof. - 7.
+The device of claim 6, wherein the first sensor comprises two or more cameras. - 8.
 The device of claim 1, wherein the second sensor comprises: a camera, a radar, a time of flight sensor, a ranging sensor, a magnetic sensor, a magnetic-flux sensor, a capacitance sensor, a proximity sensor, an ultrasonic sensor, an infrared sensor, a microwave sensor, a RF sensor, or a combination thereof.